cysouw/diathesis/text/c04_reflexive.md

 ### [ NA | NA ] Free dative reflexive + accusative {#sec:reflexive-free-dative-sich-accusative}

-So-called 'free' datives [@Next a,b] are widespread in German (see Section X).
-Such a dative can mostly also be used reflexively [@Next c].
-Comparing [@Next a] with [@Next c] seems to suggest a free dative *sich*.
+So-called 'free' datives [@next a,b] are widespread in German (see Section X).
+Such a dative can mostly also be used reflexively [@next c].
+Comparing [@next a] with [@next c] seems to suggest a free dative *sich*.
 However, this is just a combination of a free dative and the regular self-inflicting reflexive usage.

 :::ex
 a.
 Ich habe ein Haus gebaut.